 While they don’t provide them, some public hospitals will allow you to bring in items such as yoga/birthing balls.
 If this is important to you, bring it up in one of your prenatal visits to see what is and isn’t allowed.

-Public wards do not allow partners in the maternity room though they are allowed in the birthing suite.
-They also restrict the number of people allowed in the birth suite; this is an important consideration if you’re considering having a private midwife assist you during childbirth.
+Due to the ever-changing COVID-19 situation, family members are not allowed to accompany pregnant women in the maternity ward and birth suite.
+Public hospitals also restrict the number of people allowed in the birth suite; this is an important consideration if you’re considering having a private midwife assist you during childbirth.
 Each public hospital has a slightly different policy so it is best to check in advance under which circumstances your partner can be by your side.

-PRIVATE – The private system runs on a customer-service model, meaning you are more likely to get a ‘personalised’ birth experience, deciding with your doctor whether and when you’d like certain interventions.
+PRIVATE – The private system runs on a customer-service model, meaning you are more likely to get personalized birth experience, deciding with your doctor whether and when you would like certain interventions.
 Going private, you can either leave all decisions up to your physician or you can create a detailed birth plan.
-An anesthetist will be available within a reasonable amount of time should you request an epidural.
+An anesthetist will be available within a reasonable amount of time should you want an epidural.
 Similar to public hospitals, it’s worth checking in with different hospitals to see what equipment they allow, what they already have on-site and what you should bring.
 Rules at each hospital differ but they generally offer more flexibility than going through public hospitals.

 At the time of writing, no hospitals in Hong Kong (private or public) allow underwater births.
 Some private hospitals will offer a bathtub for early labour pain relief.

-At 41%, Hong Kong’s caesarean section rate is much higher than the WHO’s recommended 10-15% rate.
-There is a rumour that if you go through the private hospital system, you will be pushed to have a caesarean even if it’s not medically-necessary; and if you go through the public system, you will either not be able to have a c-section or only be offered an emergency c-section in extremely dire situations.
+At 41%, Hong Kong’s cesarean section rate is much higher than the WHO’s recommended 10-15%.
+There is a rumor that if you go through the private hospital system, you will be pushed to have a cesarean even if it’s not medically necessary; and if you go through the public system, you will either not be able to have a c-section or only be offered an emergency c-section in extremely dire situations.
 Privately, this is really dependent on the obstetrician you choose.
-All private OBs can do scheduled c-sections, but they vary on their preference of vaginal vs. c-section births.
+All private OBs can do scheduled c-sections, but they vary on their preference of vaginal versus c-section births.
 Finding an obstetrician who aligns with your birth preference is key when seeking out a private OB.
-In the public system, if a caesarean is medically necessary (both emergency and planned), they are readily conducted.
-Public hospitals do offer elective C-sections for medical reasons but they do not offer planned C-section for non-medical reasons.
+In the public system, if a cesarean is medically necessary (both emergency and planned), they are readily conducted.
+Public hospitals do offer elective C-sections for medical reasons but they do not offer planned C-sections for non-medical reasons.

-For more information on breastfeeding in public vs. private hospitals, see the Healthy Matters interview with breastfeeding expert, Dr. Marie Tarrant.
+For more information on breastfeeding in public vs. private hospitals, see the Healthy Matters interview with breastfeeding expert and researcher, Dr. Marie Tarrant here.